ppetrovtv/pine_script_docs/source/essential/Strategies.rst

     strategy.risk.max_intraday_filled_orders(2)

-The position will be closed and trading will be stopped until the end of every trading session after two orders are executed within this session as the second rule is triggered earlier and is valid until the end of the trading session.
+The position will be closed and trading will be stopped until the end of every trading session after two orders are executed within this session, as the second rule is triggered earlier and is valid until the end of the trading session.

-One should remember that the ``strategy.risk.allow_entry_in`` rule is applied to entries only so it will be possible to enter in a trade using the ``strategy.order`` command as this command is not an entry command per se.
+One should remember that the ``strategy.risk.allow_entry_in`` rule is applied to entries only so it will be possible to enter in a trade using the ``strategy.order`` command, as this command is not an entry command per se.
 Moreover, when the ``strategy.risk.allow_entry_in`` rule is active, entries in a "prohibited trade" become exits instead of reverse trades.